Arjun-123414/RagSpectra/README.md

 - Generates embeddings and saves them into FAISS vector stores
 - Writes chunk information into `chunk_output.txt` for visibility

+1. After you run this code `faiss_db` folder will be created
+2. `chunk_output.txt` file will be created
+You can checkout both

 ### Category Classification Logic

 Only the most relevant chunks are sent to the LLM.